compiiile/compiiile/README.md

 Contributions are welcome after discussing the object of your contribution in the `Issues` pages (because the goal is to keep this project really simple and straightforward).

 You can read more about it and the roadmap in the [dedicated contributing guide](./CONTRIBUTING.md).

+## Community projects

+Here is a list of projects related to Compiiile developed by the community:
+- [compiiile-actions-cloudflare-pages](https://github.com/marketplace/actions/compiiile-cloudflare-pages): A simple GitHub action to deploy a Compiiile site to CloudFlare page

 ## Support